PTSD Awareness Month

 PTSD and Cannabis

-According to a study referenced in an article by the Veterans of Foreign Wars, a 150-person study conducted in December 2020 revealed that participants diagnosed with PTSD who consumed cannabis were 2.5 times more likely to no longer the diagnostic criteria for PTSD after one year than those who did not consume cannabis.
+According to a study referenced in an article by the Veterans of Foreign Wars, a 150-person study conducted in December 2020 revealed that participants diagnosed with PTSD who consumed cannabis were 2.5 times more likely to no longer meet the diagnostic criteria for PTSD after one year than those who did not consume cannabis.

 Another interesting set of findings on cannabis and PTSD is how cannabinoids can affect the amygdala.
 You can watch the video below to learn more about this topic, but we'll give a quick summary too.

+So what happened?
 As mentioned earlier, when someone has PTSD, their amygdala is constantly going into "stress mode" because the communication with the prefrontal cortex is damaged.
+The study showed that this sporadic response was actually reduced when participants consumed THC.

-Nonprofits Helping Veterans in PTSD
+Nonprofits Helping Veterans with PTSD

+Much like other psychiatric disorders, there is no definitive cure for PTSD.
 However, with treatment, someone can experience significant improvements, and it is possible for a complete resolution of symptoms.

 Veterans who need mental health treatment for conditions such as PTSD face many barriers, which can include: